-Once there is preliminary HUD approval (called a "CHAP"), the PHA must hold at least one more meeting with those residents.
+Once there is preliminary HUD approval (called a "CHAP;" see below), the PHA must hold at least one more meeting with those residents.
 The January 19, 2017 REV 3 Notice adds that this meeting must be held before the PHA submits a Financing Plan (a document submitted to HUD demonstrating that the PHA has secured all necessary private financing needed to sustain the project for the term of the HAP contract).
 Additional meetings with residents must discuss any material change in the calculation of utility allowances and any substantial change to the conversion plans, including:

-- A substantial change in the scope of work; - Change in the number or configuration of assisted units or any other change that might impact a household's ability to re-occupy the property; - De minimus reduction of units that have been vacant for more than 24 months (see "One-for-One Replacement" below); - Plans to partner with an entity other than an affiliate or instrumentality of the PHA, and if so whether such a partner will have a general partner or managing member ownership interest in the proposed project owner; - Introduction or abandonment of a transfer of assistance to another property, or material change in the location to which assistance would be transferred.
+- A substantial change in the scope of work; - Change in the number or configuration of assisted units or any other change that might impact a household's ability to re-occupy the property; - Reduction of units that have been vacant for more than 24 months (see "One-for-One Replacement" below); - Plans to partner with an entity other than an affiliate or instrumentality of the PHA, and if so, whether such a partner will have a general partner or managing member ownership interest in the proposed project owner; and - Introduction or abandonment of a transfer of assistance to another property or material change in the location to which assistance would be transferred.

-Significant Amendment to the PHA Plan.
-RAD conversion is a "Significant Amendment" to the PHA Plan.
+Significant Amendment to the PHA Plan

+RAD conversion is a Significant Amendment to the PHA Plan.
 However, HUD does not require a Significant Amendment process to begin until late in the conversion process, which could be as late as six months after HUD has issued a preliminary approval for RAD conversion of a specific development [called a Commitment to enter into a Housing Assistance Payment contract (CHAP)].
-This is because HUD requires a PHA to have a letter from HUD approving a Significant Amendment when submitting a RAD Financing Plan.
+The Significant Amendment process starts too late in the process because when submitting the required RAD Financing Plan, HUD requires a PHA to have a letter from HUD approving a Significant Amendment.
 A Financing Plan is a document submitted to HUD demonstrating that the PHA has secured all necessary private financing needed to sustain the project for the term of the HAP contract.
 Financing Plans are due six months after HUD has issued a CHAP.
 Consequently, RAB involvement and the PHA-wide notice, broad public outreach, and public hearing required by the Significant Amendment regulations will not take place until the conversion application process is too far along.
 Rather than engage all PHA residents before an application for RAD conversion is submitted, the public engagement process is only required to take place close to the time when a PHA has all of its financing and construction plans approved and is ready to proceed.